Skip to Content

 It is the absolute best resource for hikes in and around Loreto.
 It includes detailed trail descriptions and helpful information about how to get to each trailhead.

-If you simply want to dip your toes in some of the hiking while you’re visiting, book a hiking trip with Loreto Sea and Land Tours (toursloreto.com).
+If you simply want to dip your toes in some of the hiking while you’re visiting, book a hiking trip with Loreto Sea and Land Tours.
 They have several different trail options and very experienced guides.
-They will also take you to the trailheads, which for the most part, can be hard to reach unless you have a four-wheel-drive vehicle.
+Luis is one of my favorites and I have gone on two hikes with him over the years.

 You’ll no doubt spot dolphins and sea lions all over the islands in Loreto!